Doug Mastriano: Campaign Facebook page controversy

 Mastriano has been criticized by some religious leaders and the Pennsylvania Democratic leadership for posts on his campaign's Facebook page, "Doug Mastriano Fighting for Freedom".

 In May 2019, during his campaign for state senate, Mastriano spread Islamophobic content via several shared posts on his campaign Facebook page targeting Muslims.
 "Islam wants to kill gay rights, Judaism, Christianity and pacifism" read one of the posts, which critiqued the common "Coexist" bumper stickers.
 After the fire at the Notre-Dame cathedral in Paris, Mastriano had shared an image that was circulated implying that it had been an act perpetrated by Muslim terrorists, with a caption reading "something wicked comes this way".
 He also made birtherist allusions regarding president Obama.

 In April 2018, his campaign Facebook page shared an article headlined, "A Dangerous Trend: Muslims running for office".

 While various Democratic critics have condemned his Facebook posts, neither Mastriano, the county, nor the state Republican party responded publicly to questions raised about the issues.

 2020

 On November 3, 2020, Mastriano was re-elected to the Pennsylvania State Senate for the 33rd District by 68.7 percent of the vote.
 His Democratic opponent Rich Sterner had 31.3 percent.

+2024

+Mastriano briefly considered running in the 2024 senate election before ultimately declining to do so and endorsing the eventual winner Dave McCormick.
+He instead stood for re-election to the state senate, winning another term with 69.03% of the vote.